_login

 Metropolis was initiated by Copenhagen International Theatre as the frame for a 10 year programme (2007-2017).
 The main theme of Metropolis is the urban condition as perceived, commentated, contested and developed in the realm of the arts.

 Metropolis is in particular looking at interdisciplinary initiatives which reflect an increasing engagement and relevance of the arts in the public realm – from community theatre, site specific work, arts, architectural collaborations and new media.
 Working in the arts in this complex and often turbulent environment, not only aesthetic but also urban, social and political issues are not only relevant but often agenda setting.
+New technologies change the nature of the understanding of the public realm and concepts of community.
+Urban planning and market mechanisms often collide with the notions of naturally evolving and diverse but balanced and vibrating urban environments.

 The acclaimed loss of “cityness” and of interaction and engagement with the city together with the threatening stereotypes of urban expansion of the past generations has created a vital forum where the future of the city must be rethought and retested.